 Gin is becoming more sustainable with an increase in both eco-focused independent brands and larger makers putting their efforts into sustainable batches.

-Cooper King Distillery specialises in sustainable spirits and is completely powered by green energy.
-Its founders are passionate about preserving the earth and have teamed up with the Yorkshire Dales Millennium Trust to plant one square metre of woodland for every gin bottle sold.
-They also offer gin refills, plastic-free packaging, source raw materials locally and save as much water and energy while manufacturing as possible.
-We like their Herb Gin which balances basil, lemongrass and clove.
+Cooper King Distillery specializes in sustainable spirits and is completely powered by green energy.
+Its founders are passionate about preserving the earth and have teamed up with the Yorkshire Dales Millennium Trust to plant one square meter of woodland for every gin bottle sold.
+They also offer gin refills, plastic-free packaging, source raw materials locally, and save as much water and energy while manufacturing as possible.
+As sustainable gifts, we like bottles of their Herb Gin (opens in new tab), which balances basil, lemongrass and clove.